 Logan Creek Trails - Open only from February 15 - June 30.
 Access is from parking lot D off of County Road 68.
 See the brochure and photos.

 For more information about Sacramento NWR click here.

 This 1-mile trail (1/2 mile out and back) is a shaded walk through riparian habitat.
 Part way along the trail is a small board walk where visitors can look into the wetland and catch glimpses of waterfowl.
 This is a great spot to see wood ducks during the spring and summer.
 Trail begins near the platform.
 More information about Colusa NWR click here.

-Seven of the Units have trails.
+Eight of the Sac River NWR units have trails.
 From May 15 - August 15 bicycles are permitted on the trails except on Ord Bend.
 Some units do have hunting between August 1 - May 31.
-No restrooms are located at these units.
+Restrooms are only available on the Sul Norte unit.
 All areas offer great riparian habitat and viewing of migratory songbirds between March - late May.
-All brochures and more information can be found on the Sacramento River NWR Visitor Activies webpage.
+All brochures and more information can be found on the Sacramento River NWR Visitor Activties webpage.

 Trail is 0.5 mile to a 2nd platform.
 Very limited shade during the summer.
 Great viewing of sandhill cranes and waterfowl from October - February.
 For more information about the Llano Seco unit click here.

 Trails are only open from February 15 - June 30.
 Up to 6 miles of trails.
 Riparian section offers great viewing of songbirds and raptors.
 Waterfowl is present until the wetlands dry up in March/April.
 See the brochure and photos.
 For more information about Sutter NWR click here.